sheetalc818/sheetalc818/README.md

 - 👋 Hi, I’m Sheetal
 - 👀 I’m interested in Quality Assurance, Enthusiastic for Automation
-- 🌱 I’m currently learning How to perform Load testing and performance testing
+- 🌱 I’m currently learning How to perform Load testing, performance testing and WebDriver.io
-- 💞️ I’m looking to collaborate on RPA
+- 💞️ I’m looking to collaborate on Mobile Automation Testing
 - 📫 How to reach me sheetalc818@gmail.com

 <!---